Zumurrud Khatun

 Zumurrud Khatun (زمرد خاتون) (died after 1139), was the regent of Damascus between 1135 and 1138.

-She was the daughter of Safwat al-Mulk and the half sister of Duqaq.
+She was the daughter of Safwat al-Mulk and the half-sister of Duqaq.
 She married Buri b.
 Tughtekin.
 In 1132, her son Shams al-Mulk Isma'il became king of Damascus.
 She was not on good terms with her eldest son.
 It is clear from the events described about her life, that she did not live in gender segregation secluded in a harem.

 Her son allegedly invited Imad al-Din Zengi to take power in Damascus.
 The army commanders came to her and asked her to intervene against her son's rule.
 Zumurrud Khatun commissioned her own mamluk soldiers to assassinate her son in her presence in the citadel of Damascus on 14 February 1135.
 She had his body thrown out the window, and her action was greeted with blessings.

-After the assassination of her eldest son, she had her second son Shihab al-Din Mahmud placed upon the throne.
-She sat side by side of Mahmud, and they received the oath of loyalty from the elite of Damascus together.
+After the assassination of her eldest son, she had her second son Shihab al-Din Mahmud placed on the throne.
+She sat side by side with Mahmud, and they received the oath of loyalty from the elite of Damascus together.
 The elite explicitly greeted them both as rulers: